p-stanchev/NullaV2/README.md

 # Build in release mode for better performance
 cargo build --release

-# Run the node, listening on all interfaces
+# Run a basic node (no rewards)
 ./target/release/nulla --listen /ip4/0.0.0.0/tcp/27444

-# With mining enabled
+# Run with seed mode and receive block rewards securely
-./target/release/nulla --listen /ip4/0.0.0.0/tcp/27444 --mine
+./target/release/nulla --listen /ip4/0.0.0.0/tcp/27444 --seed --miner-address YOUR_ADDRESS_HERE

+# WARNING: Never expose wallet seeds on public VPS!
+# NEVER DO THIS: ./target/release/nulla --wallet-seed YOUR_PRIVATE_KEY  # INSECURE!
 ```

 **On your local machine (connecting to VPS):**